- Focus and Scope

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-All references have to be in the same format as text employing the APA 6th style.
-Authors are encouraged to utilize reference software such as Mendeley, Zotero, Endnote, RefWorks, etc. The reference should consist of 80% primary source (i.e., journal article) and issued at least ten years back, except for classical works.
+All references have to be in the same format as the text, employing the APA 6th style.
+Authors are encouraged to utilize reference software such as Mendeley, Zotero, Endnote, RefWorks, etc. The reference should consist of 80% primary source (i.e., journal articles) issued at least ten years back, except for classical works.